rust-lang/beyond-refs/src/in-place-init/uninit-ref.md

 pointers a first class citizen aims to improve this situation.
 The first step is replacing `Uninit<'a, T>` with a custom `&uninit T` reference type.

-The `&uninit T` is a reborrowable reference type that is guaranteed to be fully uninitialised at the start of each function and that the compiler can therefore consider as being equivalent to an uninitialised local place:
+The `&uninit T` is a mutable, reborrowable reference type that is guaranteed to be fully uninitialised at the start of each function and that the compiler can therefore consider as being equivalent to an uninitialised local place: